dferendo/Suffix-Trie/README.md

 accepted.
 Suffix Trie have common functionality between different versions of it, therefore an interface containing these functions was made.

-Starting off with the unoptimized Suffix Trie refer to the figure below.
+Starting off with the unoptimized Suffix Trie, the uml diagram can be found in the figure below.
 Each outgoing edge from the node contains only one character.
 The class SuffixNode extends Node with type parameters Character as K and SuffixNode as V. SuffixTrieImpl was also created.
 It holds only the root/head SuffixNode needed to be able to use the Trie.
 The head is a single SuffixNode that